intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ## Referential objects

-Frameworks (including requirement nodes), mappings, threats, vulnerabilities, reference controls and risk matrices are called "referential objects", as they constitute the basis of an assessment.
+Frameworks (including requirement nodes), mappings, threats, reference controls and risk matrices are called "referential objects", as they constitute the basis of an assessment.

 Referential objects can be downloaded from a library.
 They are called "global referential objects" or "library objects" in that case, and they have the following characteristics:
 - they have a non-null URN identifier *urn* of the form: ```urn:intuitem:<domain>:<object_type>:[<framework>:]<short_id>```.
 Client-defined URNs are also possible.
 The framework part is present for items that are part of a framework.